 Complete the Panther Pledge

-Before coming to campus, faculty, staff, and students should participate in a daily self-screen for symptoms of COVID-19 (including temperatures).
-Self-screens should be conducted via the SchoolPass app every day prior to arriving to campus.
+Faculty, staff, and students should participate in a daily COVID-19 wellness self-screen via the SchoolPass app every day prior to arriving to campus.

 Stay Home with COVID-19 Symptoms

 Stay home if you are ill or showing any of the following COVID-19 symptoms: